Characters of the Marvel Cinematic Universe: A–L: Lemar Hoskins / Battlestar

-Sergeant major Lemar Hoskins (portrayed by Clé Bennett), also known as Battlestar, is the partner of John Walker, the new Captain America.
+Sergeant Major Lemar Hoskins (portrayed by Clé Bennett), also known as Battlestar, is the partner of John Walker, the new Captain America.
 Hoskins and Walker served together in Operation Enduring Freedom and Hoskins laments that they could have saved a lot of lives had they been super soldiers.
-During a fight with the Flag Smashers, Karli Morgenthau punches him into a concrete pillar, killing him.
+During a fight with the Flag Smashers, Karli Morgenthau punches him into a concrete pillar, accidentally killing him.